 1) Project Length

-Generally, projects should have 6–20 images without repetition.
-It’s rare to see a Featured Project with just 1 or 2 images in it.
-If your project is showcasing a single piece of work — say, a mural — it’s important to show detailed view of this piece to create more content for the project.
+Generally, projects should have 6–15 images without repetition.
+Projects with less than three images are very rarely featured, so if your project is showcasing a single piece of work — say, a mural — it’s important to show detailed view of this piece to create more content for the project.

 2) Large Images